Gwion/gwion-ast/README.md

 # Gwion-AST

-Gwion language lexer, parser, preprocessor and abstract syntatxic tree.
+Gwion language lexer, parser, preprocessor and abstract syntactic tree.
 Meant to be be used as a submodule and ease Tooling

 ## Contributors ✨